vkola-lab/PodGPT/README.md

 ## 🤖 OpenAI ChatGPT Support
 We also offer support for running OpenAI ChatGPT inference using API.
 Please enter your OpenAI API Key [here](https://github.com/vkola-lab/medpodgpt/blob/main/config_chatgpt.yml#L18).
+> [!WARNING]
+> Please note that OpenAI ChatGPT API is extremely expensive.<br>
+> Please only use it if you have a budget for it!

 ```shell
 python inference_chatgpt.py
 ```